Food and Stress – What is the Relationship between Food and Stress?

 1. Eat a Well-Balanced and Nutritious Diet

-If you tend to consume sodas, candies and junk food more frequently than healthy, whole food, it’s possible that you are experiencing a prolonged state of stress.
+If you tend to consume sodas, candies, and junk food more frequently than healthy, whole foods, you may be experiencing a prolonged state of stress.

 If you feel mentally fatigued and physically exhausted all the time, you will have a more difficult time managing your stress.
 You can help your body fight off stress by improving its efficiency in carrying out its various tasks.